 Yet businesses both large and small continue to ignore email.

-The truth is, many businesses simply haven’t realised the power of email marketing and why they’re making a huge mistake by not building a database.
+The truth is, many businesses simply haven’t realized the power of email marketing why they’re making a huge mistake by not building a database.

-If you’re still on the fence about email marketing, keep reading to find out how you’re losing countless sales opportunities every day you wait to build your list.
+If you’re still on the fence about email marketing and fantastic tools for cold reach like Lemlist, keep reading to find out how you’re losing countless sales opportunities every day you wait to build your list.